Last Updated on February 2, 2023 by Dee

 Using Drafting tape as masking for watercolor painting will give you crisp and clean lines.
 This kind of masking tape is easy to remove without damaging your watercolor painting.

-This tape has a low tack, so it is not as sticky as other masking tape.
+This tape has a low tack, so it is not as sticky as other masking tapes.
 It will also keep your paint from seeping through.

 Moreover, it can be repositioned without leaving any sticky stains on your paper.